-Finding the right preschool is no small feat.
-You’re looking for a safe, nurturing environment that will meet all the social, emotional, developmental, and academic needs of your child.
+Finding the right preschool for your child is no small feat.
+You’re looking for a safe, nurturing environment that will meet your child's social, emotional, developmental, and academic needs.
 Sound daunting?
-It doesn’t have to be if you’re well-prepared.
+It doesn’t have to be if you’re well prepared.

-Hopefully you’ve done your research and have come up with a short list of potential preschool candidates.
-Plan to tour each preschool at least once without your child--this will give you time to ask all your questions without the distraction of your little one.
-You’ll want to be able to give your full attention to carefully observing and soaking in the environment.
-If you like the school you’ll go back again with you child in tow, but for your first visit, it’ll be easier if you go kid free.
+Give your full attention to carefully observing and soaking in the preschool environment.
+If you like the school, go back again with your child in tow, but for your first visit, it’ll be easier if you go child-free.

 1. What is your educational philosophy?

-This is a big one and might seem obvious, but you’ll want to probe deeper than just a standard answer such as “We offer a play-based curriculum.”
-How does your philosophy get carried out throughout the day?
-Are all activities tied back to your philosophy?
-How does your philosophy address the needs of all types of learners?
-And here’s a big piece of advice: Be sure to ask the teacher this same question!
+This question might seem obvious, but you’ll want to probe deeper than a standard answer such as “We offer a play-based curriculum.”
+How does the preschool’s philosophy apply throughout the day?

 2. What are your staff’s qualifications and turnover rates?

 What are the backgrounds, degrees, and certifications of the staff?
 Do staff participate in ongoing professional development?
-A cohesive, highly-qualified staff that receive ongoing training is a sign of a great preschool.
+How long have staff members worked at the center?
+A cohesive, highly-qualified team that receives ongoing training is a sign of a great preschool.

 3. How will you prepare my child for kindergarten?